A quiet Dutch village holds clues as European politics veer to the right

 For traditional parties of the European center-right and center-left, the success of populist messaging presents a challenge.

-In the past, many of them regarded the upstarts as dangerous predators bent on destruction.
-The favored analogy for dealing with them was a “cordon sanitaire,” the protective barrier put in place to stop the spread of infectious diseases.
+One favored analogy for dealing with them has been a “cordon sanitaire,” the protective barrier put in place to stop the spread of infectious diseases.
 Politically speaking, that meant not forming coalitions with them.

 In Belgium, this strategy was used to isolate far-right nationalists, and in France, the Front National party of Jean-Marie Le Pen was kept at arm’s length.